balazs-szabo99/farming-climate-change/api/README.md

 - [Black](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance): A Python code formatter.
 It helps you keep your code clean and readable.

+Even with these extensions, the autofix of detected linting/formatting issues is currently not possible.
+The commit hooks are enforcing the correctness of the code, therefore manual fixes are needed.

 ## Activation

 1. Make sure you are in the `api` folder of the project.